Nextiva / Blog / Business Communication

 For employees, the benefits of remote work include better flexibility and work-life balance, among other things.

 It goes without saying that when implementing a telecommuting policy, you can’t merely send your team home and hope for the best.
 To shift toward teleworking effectively, you need to have an essential toolkit of technology and the right soft skills in place.
-With that, you can communicate, collaborate, and create from home at your team’s best capacity!
+You can communicate, collaborate, and create from home at your team’s best capacity!

 Must-Have Telecommuting Technology Tools